Apple Cider Recipe

 As our Thanksgiving dinner guests arrive, we head out to the backyard for pre-dinner snacks and numbingly spiced hot apple cider.
-The cider stays warm in a crock-pot set on low, thus freeing up the stove.
+The cider recipe stays warm in a crock-pot set on low, thus freeing up the stove.
 Place a ladle on a plate next to the pot and lay mugs out around it.
 Guests can serve themselves, giving you time to chat and do any last minute cooking.
 (If your crock- pot is already in use keeping a side dish warm, pour the cider into an insulated carafe like you would use for coffee).

-There is no alcohol in this cider so it can be served to everyone.
+There is no alcohol in this apple cider recipe so it can be served to everyone.
 Kids like it, especially if you add the extra brown sugar at the end of the recipe.
 Last year, a little eight-year-old M exclaimed, “This is just like apple juice but warm and…ummm…better!”

-For those guests who like a drink that makes them feel a tad friendlier, we place a bottle of spiced rum, a bottle of brandy and a bottle of whiskey behind the crock pot and let people know that they can pour a splash of something-something into their mug before ladling in the cider.
+For those guests who like a drink that makes them feel a tad friendlier, we place a bottle of spiced rum, a bottle of brandy and a bottle of whiskey behind the crock pot and let people know that they can pour a splash of something-something into their mug before ladling in the apple cider.

 - 4 cinnamon sticks